dmaciel123/BandSimulation/README.md

 The Spectral Response Functions for each satellite were obtained from its respective sources.

 An example is included (BandSimulation.R) with the freely available Rrs data from Drayson et al. (2022) (https://www.sciencedirect.com/science/article/pii/S2352340922006837)

+For running this package in R you can download the archive or use the gitclone function.
+After that, open the project directory and run the `bandsSimulation` file.